|Study Period:||2018 - 2026|

 - Further, in July 2020, Japanese power component supplier ROHM collaborated with Chinese electric power train company Leadrive Technology to build a joint silicon carbide power laboratory in the Shanghai free-trade zone.
 Such instances are likely to augment the market growth in the region.

 To understand geography trends, Download Sample Report

-The major players include Infineon Technologies AG, Texas Instruments Inc., ST Microelectronics NV, Hitachi Power Semiconductor Device Ltd, NXP semiconductor, Fuji Electric Co.
+The silicon carbide power semiconductor market is highly competitive.
+It consists of several significant players, including Infineon Technologies AG, Texas Instruments Inc., ST Microelectronics NV, Hitachi Power Semiconductor Device Ltd, NXP semiconductor, Fuji Electric Co.
 Ltd, Semikron International GmbH, Cree Inc., ON Semiconductor Corporation, Mitsubishi Electric Corporation, and others.
-As several vendors are offering semiconductors and are engaged in advancing them, the competition in the market is high.
+These companies are introducing new products, partnerships, and acquisitions, to increase their market share.

 Table of Contents

 1.2 Scope of the Study